scipy-conference/scipy_proceedings/papers/allan_campopiano/paper.rst

 In most traditional parametric tests, there is an assumption that the sampling distribution has a particular shape (normal, f-distribution, t-distribution, etc).
-We use these distributions to test the null hypothesis; however, as discussed, the theoretical distributions are not approximated well when even small violations of assumptions occur.
+We can use these distributions to test the null hypothesis; however, as discussed, the theoretical distributions are not always approximated well when violations of assumptions occur.
 Non-parametric resampling techniques such as bootstrapping and permutation tests build empirical sampling distributions, and from these, one can robustly derive p-values and CIs.
 One example is the percentile bootstrap test :cite:`efron1992bootstrap`:cite:`tibshirani1993introduction`.

-The percentile bootstrap is simply a computational algorithm that uses the data at hand to estimate the underlying sampling distribution of a statistic (again, rather than assuming it takes some particular shape).
-It works well with small sample sizes, under normality, under non-normality, and it easily extends to multi-group tests (ANOVA) and measures of association (correlation, regression).
+The percentile bootstrap test can be thought of as an algorithm that uses the data at hand to estimate the underlying sampling distribution of a statistic (pulling yourself up by your own bootstraps, as the saying goes).
+This approach is in contrast to traditional methods that assume the sampling distribution takes a particular shape).
+The percentile boostrap test works well with small sample sizes, under normality, under non-normality, and it easily extends to multi-group tests (ANOVA) and measures of association (correlation, regression).
 For a two-sample case, the steps to compute the percentile bootstrap test can be described as follows: